 Hitting that sweet spot where you are saving energy and your home is cool enough for comfort is exactly what you want to do.

 If you plan on being away from your home longer than four hours, turn the temperature up to 88 degrees.
-This will give your cooling system and a wallet a big break, saving on A/C repairs and utility bills.
+Using this thermostat setting when you’re on vacation gives your cooling system and a wallet a big break.

 If you feel like you can manage, it is estimated that for every degree higher that you set your thermostat over 78 degrees during the summer months, you can save approximately six to eight percent on your utility bill, per degree.
 The key to savings here is: the higher the better.